vrmeet/thexr/DO_THIS_NEXT.md

 to self fast, and do not forward messages back down to self

+menu can be smarter and do a partial render of components that change

 if player permanently disconnects what happens to objects they grabbed?